 As with every API, you will need to go through the typical stages of development.

-It is essential to gather and understand requirements to have defined use cases for endpoints.
+It is essential to gather and understand requirements for endpoints to have defined use cases.
 The RealWorld App project has strict requirements that any implementation must follow.
-The first step is to understand the API definition provided in the RealWorld project, including each endpoint’s requests and responses.
+The first step is understanding the API definition provided in the RealWorld project, including each endpoint’s requests and responses.

 API documentation comprises mainly planning, designing, and reviewing the construction of APIs and enforcing developer guidelines.
 We’ve followed the same architecture provided in the RealWorld swagger 2.0 JSON API file.